I created an easy to use API to help businesses do incredible things with AI.

 </html>

 (The URL in the src attribute redirects to the latest version of Alpine.js.
-For better performances, use the final destination instead.)
+For better performance, use the final destination instead.)

 Same thing for plugins.
 Make sure they come before Alpine.js, though.